 - 1. An expression expr of type Script a for some type a.
 This will execute the script ignoring the result. - 2.
-A binding of the form $x < \exp x$ where x is a variable name and $\exp x$ is an expression of type Script a.
-This will execute the script and bind the result to the variable x.
-You can then use x on subsequent lines.
+A binding of the form pat <- expr where pat is pattern, e.g., a variable name x to bind the result to and expr is an expression of type Script a.
+This will execute the script and match the result against the pattern pat bindings the matches to the variables in the pattern.
+You can then use those variables on subsequent lines.